-Making big home improvements is always a big step.
+Making significant home improvements is always a big step.
 We all want to make our home better, but deciding which improvements should take precedence isn’t always easy.
 If you’re planning to sell your property in a few years, adding features that increase its value might be the best course of action.

 But which features should be at the top of your shopping list?
 We take a look.

 A converted basement

 If you have the money to convert your cellar into a comfortable living space, you can increase the market value of your home by up to 30 per cent.
 You won’t need to obtain planning permission, and how you use the room is up to you.
 However, basement conversions are often more expensive than extensions.

 They say that the kitchen is the heart of the home.
 We are spending more time than ever in our kitchens.
 We don’t just cook there now — we socialise and catch up with loved ones over drinks and food.
 For this reason, we need more space.
 And more of us want to separate laundry from cooking.

 Add an extension to your kitchen to create a more extensive dining or communal area, which can add value to your home.
 If you have the budget to add a utility room, you can increase the market value of your home by up to 15 per cent.

 Converting your loft is a cost-effective way to add more living space to your home.
 And the more room there is, the more valuable your property is.
 An adequately extended loft with stairs, doors, windows and utilities is usually expensive.
 But it’s a lot cheaper than converting a basement or building an extension.
 Turn your loft into two extra bedrooms with en-suite facilities, and you stand to increase the value of your home by up to 15 per cent.

 Precisely the same goes for a garage.
 Converting most garages is cheaper, as this space often already has power and a water supply.